zhanghainan/ReCoSa/README.md

 regex>=2017.6.7

-tensorflow>=1.2.0\\
+tensorflow>=1.2.0

-parameter setting:
+1、parameter setting:
-hyperparams.py\\
+hyperparams.py

-To generate vocab:
+2、To generate vocab:
-python prepro.py\\
+python prepro.py

-To train:
+3、To train:
-python train.py\\
+python train.py

-To eval:
+4、To eval:
-python eval.py\\
+python eval.py

-The dialogue data：Hello How are you?
+5、The dialogue data：Hello How are you?
 Good, you?
 I'm fine, what's new?

 Souce looks like: